blueimp/wdio/docs/mobile-chrome.md

    bin/android-emulator.sh -hosts etc/android.hosts
    ```

+   **How to change the Android Virtual Device settings:**

+   - In Android Studio on the welcome dialog, select "More Actions" => "AVD
+     Manager", then with a right mouse click on your listed Virtual Device,
+     bring up the menu and select "Edit".
+Click on the "Show Advanced Settings"
+     button to be able to see all settings.
+Change your desired settings, then
+     click on the "Finish" button.
+Make sure to restart the virtual device to
+     apply the settings.

+   **How to enable a hardware keyboard:**

+   - In the Advanced Settings of your virtual device (see above), scroll down in
+     the configuration pane and check "Enable keyboard".
+Click the "Finish"
+     button and restart the virtual device.

    **How to update the installed Google Chrome version:**

    - Download a Google Chrome APK (Android Application Package) for the